rinx/yj-proofreading.vim/README.md

 ```

 `:YahooProofReader` command calls Yahoo!
 Japan WebAPI for the current line.
-It can be receive the range like `:9,13YahooProofReader` which means calling API for from the line number 9 to 13.
+It can be receive the range like `:9,13YahooProofReader` which means calling API for the range from the line number 9 to 13.

 Functions
 ---

+* `yjproofreading#call_yahoo_proofreader_api(apikey, line)` : it calls Yahoo!
+Japan proofreading API.
+* `yjproofreading#yahoo_proofreader()` : it receives a range and calls API for the lines

 License